 No body likes being told what to do.

-Unfortunately, none of us our capable of living life without learning from another.
+Unfortunately, none of us are capable of living life without learning from another.
 Even a baby learns to eat, drink and be merry by watching his mother.
 We come into this world completely helpless to help ourselves, so why do we insist on going the breadth of it without receiving the same the whole way through.

 Is there such thing as bad help?
 Sure.
 But if we never experience bad help, how much harder it might be to discern and appreciate the good.
 The Scriptures say better the wounds of a friend than the flattery of fools.